-The set " $\{k \mid 0 \le k < R\}$ " before the subsystem name is called the extension domain.
+The set " $\{k \mid 0 = k < R\}$ " before the subsystem name is called an extension domain.
 We are calling the system "dotProduct" once, for each instance of "k" in the extension domain.
 We can use the indexes of the extension domain to parametrize the parameters, inputs given to the subsystem and the outputs computed by the subsystem:

-- 1. the indexes can be used to specify the parameters (ex: "R+k") - the first dimensions of the input expressions correspond to the dimensions of the extension domain.
-For example, each row of "mat" will be sent to a different instance of the subsystem (ex: in the previous example, the third instance of "dotProduct" will receive "(j→3,j)@mat" and "(j→j)@vect" as inputs). - the first dimensions of the output variables correspond to the dimensions of the extension domain.
+- 1. the indexes can be used to specify the parameters (ex: "R+k") - 2. the first dimensions of the input expressions correspond to the dimensions of the extension domain.
+For a given subsystem call klnst, the corresponding input sent is the one where the first dimensions are set to "klnst" (ex: in the previous example, the third call to "dotProduct" will obtain "(j→3,j)@mat" and "(j→j)@vect" as inputs). - 3. the first dimensions of the output variables correspond to the dimensions of the extension domain.
 All the results from every subsystem call are gathered inside common variables (ex: "vectRes[3]" is the output of the third instance of "dotProduct")